techlanka/business/_services/free-business-email.md

 ##### We offer best email hosting

-### SPAM Free
+### Spam Free Service
 Spam won't even make it into your mailboxes!
 And if one sneaks through, you have full control to custom filter inbound & outbound mail.
+Simply a anti-spam and anti-virus protection.

 ### Rapid Growth
 Growth is a great thing!
-You can rest at ease knowing that if your business goes from 5 employees to 500 employees, we'll scale right along with you - increase and decrease without interruption of service.
+You can rest at ease knowing that if your business goes from 5 employees to 1000 employees, we'll scale right along with you - increase and decrease without interruption of service.

 ### No any hidden Cost
 Our Service will continue to be free for 12 months and there after a fee will be added for each Email.
-# 24/7 support guaranteed on certain conditions.
+##### 24/7 support guaranteed on certain conditions.